Trinity Solar Vs. Vivint: Which Company Is Better?

 Today, Sunrun still pushes solar leases through the Vivint brand.
 Sunrun is one of the best solar companies in the industry if you’re looking specifically for a lease.
 It also provides one of the best warranty packages, but only for leased systems.

-The average rooftop solar array in the U.S. will cost around $18,000 after rebates and solar incentives like the federal tax credit are taken into account.
+The average rooftop solar array in the U.S. will cost around$29,970 before any incentives or closer to $20,979 after rebates and solar incentives like the federal tax credit are taken into account.
 However, the installer you choose can affect this pricing quite a lot.

 Below, we’ll compare Tesla and Vivint based on overall cost and financing options.

 The system you purchase can fall within a rather large cost range, and one of the reasons for some systems being more costly than others is the type and brand of equipment they’re made up of.

 High-efficiency panels often save you more money on electric bills and can often mean a smaller system will cover your energy needs — but high-quality panels cost more, and companies that carry only energy-efficient options will naturally be more expensive.

 Your up-front price and long-term savings can also be affected by the method you use for payment.
 There are four options available that can have an impact on your system price: